 Even if we compile the best addressable targets, what is the use if we can’t articulate how individuals will find value in your product?
 Using the right words will lead your prospect down the desired path, putting them in the right frame of mind to listen to what you have to say – so you must choose each one carefully.

-The message needs to incite a pain, palpable benefit for the prospect, or an overwhelming reason to move forward.
+The message needs to incite pain, a palpable benefit for the prospect, or an overwhelming reason to move forward.
 The most important criteria of a quality message or script is to ensure there are at least one tangible benefit and one feature that differentiates the product or service from the competition.

 We call the Value Proposition Trifecta, it’s a formula for extracting value from a company’s offering and identifying what the possibilities are for the most poignant message for your prospect.
 You’ll need to remember these keywords when writing your script later.